Alwaki/DiracSVT/README.md

 * C++17

 ## Setup
-This repository contains three different versions, in separate folders.

-## FAQ

-If running the python code in an environment such as VS code, note that the path to the excel files needs to be changed to an absolute path or similar.
+Each folder contains a separate readme file with instructions for what depdencies are required, and running the code.
+Note that each shooting directory is a standalone package, and can be used separately.